Blind-spots of Randomized Benchmarking Under Temporal Correlations: Process Matrix Formalism

 \subsubsection{Non-Markovian processes}

-A process which does not admit factorization in the form of Eq.~\eqref{MarkW} is called a non-Markovian process.
-Physically, a non-Markovian process can result from interaction with a common environment at various time steps, allowing the environment to retain memory and mediate temporal correlations between labs.
-Depending on the type of correlation mediated across time-steps, non-Markovian processes can be categorized into two broad subclasses, namely \emph{classical memory} and \emph{quantum memory} processes \cite{Giarmatzi2021witnessingquantum,PhysRevA.110.012608,Taranto2024characterising}.
+Any process that does not factorize as in Eq.~\eqref{MarkW} is non-Markovian.
+Physically, this occurs when a shared environment interacts with the system at multiple times, retains information, and thereby mediates temporal correlations between labs.
+Depending on the type of correlations transmitted, non-Markovian processes can be broadly classified into \emph{classical-memory} and \emph{quantum-memory} processes \cite{Giarmatzi2021witnessingquantum,PhysRevA.110.012608,Taranto2024characterising}.
+In this work we focus on RB scenarios in which the noise is consistent with \emph{classical memory}.

-The process-matrix formalism provides a structured way to characterize such memory effects.
-In this work, we focus specifically on RB protocols where the noise originates from a classical memory.

-For a non-Markovian process with classical memory, each system-environment interaction can be simulated as the environment effectively measuring the system and storing a classical record of the outcome.
-Between each lab at times $t$ and $t+1$, the environment acquires classical information (an outcome $a_t$) conditioned on both the chosen setting $x_t$ and all previous outcomes and settings denoted by $\vec{a}_{t-1}\equiv(a_{0},a_{1}\cdots a_{t-1})$ and $\vec{x}_{t-1}\equiv(x_{0},x_{1}\cdots x_{t-1})$.
-This stored information is then fed-forward and determines the future system-environment interactions.
-This picture is captured mathematically by a sequence of conditional quantum instruments $\{\mathcal{N}_{a_t|x_{t}}\}_{a_t}$ where each instrument depends on the entire classical history and is modeled with a probability distribution $p(x_{t}|\vec{a}_{t-1},\vec{x}_{t-1})$.
-The overall process is then described by a process matrix that averages over all possible settings and measurement outcomes (see \cite{Giarmatzi2021witnessingquantum} for detailed derivation):